 The gorgeous venue is perfect for light bites, meals, and casual drinks, with those stunning garden views – and there’s even a massive garden chair for an impulsive photo.

-Located at nature hot spot Thistledown Farm, Fieldfare Café near Stroud offers a spectacular setting for casual dining, with visitors sure to be delighted by its fantastic food and breathtaking views, in equal measure.
+Located at nature hot spot Thistledown Farm, Thistledown Café near Stroud offers a spectacular setting for casual dining, with visitors sure to be delighted by its fantastic food and breathtaking views, in equal measure.

 Nestled among acres of picture-perfect Cotswold scenery, the café offers indoor and outdoor seating, with diners able to sample its seasonal produce and speciality pizzas, cooked to perfection in the wood-fired clay oven, before exploring the surrounding field and soaking up the sights.